LIJIAXU137/MLLMRL/README.md

 ---

+## 🚧 TODO

+-   [ ] We are currently preparing the training scripts and configurations for **Qwen3-VL-8B-Instruct** for public release.
+The code used to train our VPPO-8B model is being cleaned and documented, and will be added to the repository soon.

+---

 ## 🎯 The Core Insight: Not All Tokens Are Created Equal

 Standard reinforcement learning methods for LVLMs suffer from a fundamental flaw: they treat every token in a generated response as equally important.
 A single reward is broadcast indiscriminately, rewarding generic phrases just as much as the critical step where the model *perceives a key detail* from the image.